 Students shall be eligible for a refund for those credit hours dropped during the add/drop period for the session.
 The refund will be at the full credit rate.
 After the add/drop period has passed, there will be no refunds except as provided below in extenuating circumstances.
 This deadline should not be confused with the last day to withdraw without academic penalty.
 For the standard semester, the last day to drop with refund is published in the college calendar.
 Refunds are issued to the registrant only.
 In order to be eligible for refund under any of the circumstances set forth in the foregoing paragraph, a student must execute an official drop form at the college or drop classes on the internet using the VCCS Student Information System (SIS) by refund dates published by academic term.
 Full refunds will be made when a course is canceled by the college.

 Official withdrawal for a student shall become effective on the date that written notification is received by the Office of Admissions and Records or the date the student drops the course(s) online using the VCCS SIS.
 The official withdrawal date is not the date of the last class attended unless the two dates coincide.
 Requests for course withdrawals should be presented in person or by the student’s authorized representative whenever possible.
 Students, not the college, are responsible for making contact with instructors except in extreme circumstances.

 All services shall be withheld from a student who owes money to the college or the college bookstore for any reason or who has books or materials outstanding from the college.

-If you have questions about the refund policy, contact the Admissions and Records Office.
+If you have questions about the refund policy, contact the Business Office.
 Students receiving any type of federal financial aid should also see the Title IV Refund Policy in the Financial Aid section of this catalog

 - How Will I Get the Refund?